Grantcheng/Grantcheng.github.io/20-about.md

 information processing in the brain, and statistic and machine learning applications in medical image processing ,especially the quantile regression causality in neuronal network.
 He is a member of the CCF.

+## Education

+* *9/2011-3/2015:* **Ph.D**, Department of Mathematics and Institute of Natural Science, Shanghai Jiao Tong University.

+* *9/2009-7/2011:* **Master Degree**, Department of Mathematics and Institute of Natural Science, Shanghai Jiao Tong University.
+(Master-PhD combined program)

+* *9/2004-7/2008:* **Bachelor Degree**, School of Communications and Electronics, Jiangxi Science and Technology Normal University.

 ## Contact Me